notofonts/masaram-gondi/fontbakery/googlefonts-NotoSansMasaramGondi-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- parenright

-	- exclam
+	- MatraVocalicL.MGondi

 	- MatraVocalicLL.MGondi

-	- quotedblleft
+	- MatraVocalicRR.MGondi

 	- asterisk

+	- colon

+	- comma

+	- divide

-	- plus
+	- ellipsis

 	- equal

-	- percent

-	- quotesingle

-	- MatraVocalicRR.MGondi
+	- exclam

 	- And 14 more.